 As the executive manager of government, The Presidency is at the apex of South Africa’s government system.
 It is situated in the Union Buildings in Pretoria, and has a subsidiary office in Tuynhuys, Cape Town.

-The Presidency comprises five political principals:
+The Presidency comprises eight political principals:

-• The President, who is the Head of State and Government
+- The President, who is the Head of State and Government

 - The Deputy President, who is the Leader of Government Business (in Parliament)

-• Policy Co-ordination Advisory Services comprises a Deputy Director-General and five Chief Directorates, which support policy processes developed by respective clusters of Directors-General.
+- Policy Coordination Advisory Services comprises a Deputy Director-General and five chief directorates, which support policy processes developed by respective clusters of directors-general.

 - Legal and Executive Services provides legal advice to the President, Deputy President, the Minister, as well as The Presidency as a whole, and is responsible for all litigation involving the political principals.

 The President, as the Head of State, leads the Cabinet.
-He or she is elected by the National Assembly from among its members, and leads the country in the interest of national unity, in accordance with the Constitution and the law.
+He or she is elected by the National Assembly from among its members and leads the country in the interest of national unity, in accordance with the Constitution and the law.

 The President appoints the Deputy President from among the members of the National Assembly.
 The Deputy President assists the President in executing government functions.

-Source: South Africa Yearbook 2015/16
+Source: South Africa Yearbook 2021/22